White SUV on a road near a body of water

 When to use emergency brakes

-You should use your emergency brake every time you park.
-It doesn’t matter if you're on a hill or a flat parking lot, whether you drive an automatic or manual transmission, or whether the weather is pleasant or inclement.
+Consider using your emergency brake when you park.
+It doesn’t matter if you're on a hill or a flat parking lot, whether you drive an automatic or manual transmission, or whether the weather is pleasant or inclement.2

-As the name suggests, you should also use your emergency brake in an emergency.
-If you can't stop your car, slowly pull up on the emergency brake handle or press the pedal down to come to a complete stop.
+As the name suggests, you can also use your emergency brake in an emergency.
+If you can't stop your car, slowly pull up on the emergency brake handle or press the emergency brake pedal down to come to a complete stop.
+For newer cars in which the emergency brake is activated with a button, gradually engaging the brake isn’t an option.
+Consult with your car’s operating manual for guidance on when and how to use your emergency brake.

 How to use emergency brakes